joaomrbaltazar/PROPAN/Publications/ReadMe.md

 J. Baltazar, J.A.C.
 Falcão de Campos, J. Bosschers.
 A Study on the Modeling of Marine Propeller Tip Flows Using BEM.
 Proceedings of the Congreso de Métodos Numéricos en Ingeniería 2005, Granada, Spain, 2005. https://www.researchgate.net/publication/268686182_A_Study_on_the_Modeling_of_Marine_Propeller_Tip_Flows_Using_BEM

+G.B.
+Vaz, J. Bosschers, J.A.C.
+Falcão de Campos.
+Validation of a BEM for Modelling Steady Sheet Cavitation on Marine Propellers.
+Proceedings of the International Conference on Numerical Methods in Marine Engineering (MARINE 2005), Oslo, Norway, 2005.

 J. Baltazar, J.A.C.
 Falcão de Campos, J. Bosschers.
 A Study on the Accuracy of Low and Higher Order BEM in Three-Dimensional Potential Flows Past Ellipsoids.
 Proceedings of the 5th International Conference on Boundary Element Techniques, Lisbon, Portugal, 2004. https://www.researchgate.net/publication/268686095_A_Study_on_the_Accuracy_of_Low_and_Higher_Order_BEM_in_Three-Dimensional_Potential_Flows_Past_Ellipsoids

+G. Vaz, J. Bosschers, J.A.C.
+Falcão de Campos.
+Unsteady Effects in 2D Modelling of Partial Cavitation Using BEM.
+Métodos Computacionais em Engenharia, Lisboa, Portugal, 2004.

+G.B.
+Vaz, J. Bosschers, J.A.C.
+Falcão de Campos.
+Two-Dimensional Modelling of Partial Cavitation with BEM.
+Analysis of Several Models.
+Proceedings of the Fifth International Symposium on Cavitation (CAV2003).
+Osaka, Japan, 2003.

+G.B.
+Vaz, L. Eça, J.A.C.
+Falcão de Campos.
+Verification Study of Low and Higher-Order Potential Based Panel Methods for 2D Foils.
+32nd AIAA Fluid Dynamics Conference and Exhibit, St. Louis, Missouri, 2002.

+G.B.
+Vaz, L. Eça, J.A.C.
+Falcão de Campos.
+On the Verification of a Potential Based Low-Order Boundary Element Method for Incompressible Flows.
+BEM 24, Sintra, Portugal, 2002.

+G.B.
+Vaz, L. Eça, J.A.C.
+Falcão de Campos.
+A Numerical Study on Low and Higher-Order Potential Based BEM for 2D Inviscid Flows.
+IABEM 2002, Austin, Texas, 2002.

+G.B.
+Vaz, L. Eça, J.A.C.
+Falcão de Campos.
+A Comparison of Velocity and Potential Based Boundary Element Methods for the Analysis of Steady 2D Flow Around Foils.
+BEM 22, Cambridge University, 2000.

 # Theses: